Writing

 Books by popular authors or books that are part of a bestselling series usually sell well on Amazon.

-An important facet of the Amazon bookselling market is the Urban Book Publishers.
+An important facet of the Amazon bookselling market is the book publishers new york.

 Urban Book Publishers have found immense success in the market due to their diverse, culturally rich literature that resonates with many readers.
 Scanning and selling books from such publishers can contribute to higher profits.